Efficient Source-Free Time-Series Adaptation via Parameter Subspace Disentanglement: Related Work and Observations

 \paragraph{Parameter Redundancy and Low-Rank Subspaces.} Neural network pruning has demonstrated that substantial reductions in parameters, often exceeding 90\%, can be achieved with minimal accuracy loss, revealing significant redundancy in trained deep networks \citep{NIPS1989_6c9882bb,NIPS1992_303ed4c6,li2017pruning,frankle2018lottery,sharma2024the}.
 Structured pruning methods, such as those of \citet{molchanov2017pruning} and \citet{hoefler2021sparsity}, have optimized these reductions to maintain or even improve inference speeds.
 Low-rank models have played a crucial role in pruning, with techniques such as Singular Value Decomposition (SVD) \citep{eckart1936approximation} applied to fully connected layers \citep{denil2013predicting} and tensor-train decomposition used to compress neural networks \citep{novikov2015tensorizing}.
 Methods developed by \cite{jaderberg2014speeding}, \cite{denton2014exploiting}, \cite{tai2016convolutional}, and \cite{lebedev2015speeding} accelerate Convolutional Neural Networks (CNNs) through low-rank regularization.
 Decomposition models such as CANDECOMP/PARAFAC (CP) \citep{carroll1970analysis} and Tucker decomposition \citep{Tuck1966c} have effectively reduced the computational complexity of CNNs \citep{lebedev2015speeding,kim2015compression}.
 Recent works have extended these techniques to recurrent and transformer layers \citep{ye2018learning, ma2019tensorized}, broadening their applicability.
-In Figure~\ref{fig:overfitting}A, we identify significant parameter redundancies in source-pretrained models in terms of effective parameter ranks, revealing low effective ranks.
-Our motivation for a factored re-parameterization is driven by the specific demands of our proposition—parameter and sample efficiency.
+In Figure~\ref{fig:overfitting}A, we identify significant parameter redundancies in source-pretrained models in terms of effective parameter ranks, revealing low effective ranks, prompting us to employ Tucker decomposition for reparameterizing the weights.
+Tucker decomposition offers several advantages; it naturally accommodates the multi-modal structure of convolutional weight tensors by disentangling different modes (\eg, temporal and channel dimensions), allows for mode-specific rank selection to capture varying complexities across dimensions, and enhances interpretability by modeling interactions within the weight tensors effectively.
+Compared to other methods like CP decomposition, which impose uniform ranks and lack flexibility, Tucker decomposition better aligns with our goals of parameter and sample efficiency during target adaptation.
 We utilize low-rank tensor factorization (Tucker-style decomposition) to disentangle weight tensors into compact \textit{disentangled} subspaces, enabling selective fine-tuning during target adaptation.
 This strategy enhances the parameter efficiency of the adaptation process and implicitly mitigates overfitting.
 As shown in Figure \ref{fig:overfitting}B, the validation F1 score for baseline methods declines over epochs, whereas our proposed SFT method maintains consistent performance, demonstrating its robustness against overfitting.